 Knot Theory

 My main PhD research was in the field of knot theory.
 I have explored cubic lattice links, as well as grid diagrams using Markov chains to determine the behavior of expected writhe as these links get larger.
-Additionally I have proven a version of the Frisch-Wasserman-Delbruck conjecture for grid diagrams (publication pending).
+Additionally I have proven a version of the Frisch-Wasserman-Delbruck conjecture for grid diagrams (see dissertation).

 Much of my Markov chain work was written in Python, then later converted to Java.
 I wrote the framework for working with grid diagrams from scratch, but it was influenced by Gridlink written by Marc Culler.
 My code for grid diagrams can be found on GitHub.
 I have not yet cleaned up the code for use by others, so feel free to e-mail me if you wish to use it.
 That way I can modify the command line interface to actual user needs.